linkedin/pygradle/README.md

 a suggested setup.py for projects.
 You can find it in pygradle-plugin/templates/setup.py.template.
 In order to make it easy for consumers to use, we also provide a task `generateSetupPy` that will write it out to disk.
 Be careful, this task *will* overwrite any existing setup.py in the project.

+## PyPi Artifacts

+PyGradle depends on Ivy metadata to build a dependency graph, thus we cannot use pypi directly.
+We do have a java library that will convert libraries from pypi into Ivy located in pivy-importer.
+In that project you can find usage examples.
+The pivy-importer project is how the integration tests get their required dependencies.

+To help with on boarding, we are providing a repository that has all of pygradle's require dependencies.
+You can apply it by adding

+    repositories {
+       pyGradlePyPi()
+    }

+to your build.gradle.
+This is not intended to be a full mirror and will never be a full mirror of pypi.
+It has the dependencies that
+PyGradle requires to start, and may in the future include very common libraries.
+The repo was seeded using the pivy-importer.

+For more details on the pivy-importer please [read the docs](docs/pivy-importer.md).

 # Developing on PyGradle